-We recorded a provision for income taxes of \$2 thousand in 2019, 2018, and 2017.
-The provision for income taxes in these years are franchise state taxes.
-For additional information refer to Note 9, "Income Taxes", of the accompanying financial statements.
+We recorded a benefit from income taxes of \$52 thousand in 2020 compared to a provision for income taxes of \$2 thousand in 2019 and 2018.
+As a result of the CARES Act, the Association amended its 2013 tax return to carryback the net operating loss generated in 2018 and claim the related federal tax refund in the amount of \$54 thousand, partly offset by the franchise state tax.
+The provision for income taxes in 2019 and 2018 year are franchise state taxes.
+For additional information refer to Note 9, "Income Taxes", of the accompanying consolidated financial statements.